 - A. All employees are required to provide current home addresses and telephone numbers and to immediately report any changes through the Department Internal Website.
 Employees shall provide a cellular phone number or other valid phone number where they can be contacted at if they do not have a home phone number. - B. Employees shall report to their supervisor any time they are contacted by a law enforcement officer in an official capacity, except when they are the victim of a crime.
-Supervisors shall report all such notifications to the Professional Standards Lieutenant for tracking in the agency's personnel early warning system. - C. Employees who operate Department vehicles as part of their duties are required to have a valid driver's license that meets UW-Madison Risk Management standards.
+Supervisors shall report all such notifications before the end of their shift to the Professional Standards Lieutenant for tracking in the agency's personnel early warning system. - C. Employees who operate Department vehicles as part of their duties are required to have a valid driver's license that meets UW-Madison Risk Management standards.
 Employees shall immediately report the suspension, revocation, or cancellation of their driver's license to their supervisor.
 Supervisors shall report all such notifications to the Professional Standards Lieutenant for tracking in the agency's personnel early warning system.
-The Professional Standards Lieutenant shall notify UW Risk Management when an employee is prohibited from legally operating a Department vehicle in the performance of duties shall and shall ensure the department conduct an annual driver's license and criminal records check on each employee. - D. Employees who have an illness or injury occurring on duty that may affect their job performance shall report such information to their supervisor.
+The Professional Standards Lieutenant shall notify UW Risk Management when an employee is prohibited from legally operating a Department vehicle in the performance of duties shall and shall ensure the department conduct an annual driver's license and criminal records check on each employee. - D. Employees who have an illness or injury occurring on duty that may affect their job performance shall immediately report such information to their supervisor.
 If their supervisor is not available, they shall notify the OIC.
-The supervisor or OIC shall report all such notifications to the Professional Standards Lieutenant for tracking in the agency's personnel early warning system. - E. All property damage or injuries to other persons that occurred during or resulted from the performance of duties shall be reported using established reporting procedures. - F. Employees shall complete an Emergency Notification form and forward it to the Personnel Sergeant.
-This information should be reviewed, at minimum, annually and updated as needed.
+The supervisor or OIC shall report all such notifications to the Human Resources Manager and Professional Standards Lieutenant via email before the end of their shift for tracking in the agency's personnel early warning system. - E. All property damage or injuries to other persons that occurred during or resulted from the performance of duties shall be reported using established reporting procedures. - F. Upon initial hire, employees shall complete an Emergency Notification form and forward it to the Personnel Sergeant.
+This information should be reviewed by the employee and updated, as needed.

-26.1.1.3 CODE OF CONDUCT - DOMESTIC ABUSE
+26.1.1.3 CODE OF CONDUCT - OFFICER INVOLVED DOMESTIC ABUSE